kq4hy/CS-Assignments/4710 HW3 - ticketToRide/Analysis.md

 3. A reward function *R(s,a)*.
 4. A description *T* of each action's effects in each state.

-Similarly for this AI, those same four attributes were used with the following definitions:
+Similarly for this AI, which we affectionately named Skylar, those same four attributes were used with the following definitions:

 1. Set of possible states would be either *buy-able* or *un-buy-able*.
 2. From the *buy-able* state, there would be two actions, able to claim more than one route (a1) and only able to claim one route (a2).